imrinahru/my-site-fresh/content/04_Reading_Notes/McCullough, Malcolm_ Abstracting Craft.md

 link:
 ---

-Digital fabrication tools and communities have opened up possibilities for makers to act locally.

-- What does it mean to _act locally_?
-- How do we uphold _subjectivity_ and _personal skill_ when working with increasingly abstract, automated, and networked tools?
+Digital fabrication tools and communities have opened up possibilities for makers, but how do we uphold _subjectivity_ and _personal skill_ when working with increasingly abstract, automated, and networked tools?

 Below is my note on Chapter 3 of the book on _Tools_.

 ---

-## Acting Locally as Skilled Engagement
+## Skilled Engagement

 - Engaging with tools opens access to diverse domains (jewelry, plastics, fabrication).

-- It's a direct engagement_ with materials, processes, and decisions.
+- It's a direct engagement with materials, processes, and decisions.

 - “Workmanship of risk” (p.
 202):